 She lay where she was for a moment or so, then got up and sprinted home without looking back, milk and eggs forgotten.

 Rachel managed to pretend she’d forgotten to charge her phone when her mum called the house that night.
 Her mother was unimpressed, but she didn’t question it.
 Rachel might be inventive, but she didn’t lie.
-Not about things like that, anyway.
+Well, not usually.

-And the next day she went out to the bridge again.
+And the next day she paid a visit to the garage when no one was looking, then went out to the bridge again.

 “Hello?” she called from the safety of the stone span.
 There was no sign of her phone anywhere she could see, not lying down by the water or on the bank where she’d fallen.
 It didn’t mean someone hadn’t come along later and picked it up, of course, but she had an idea where it might actually be.
 “Are you there?”